Skip to content

 Rugby Championship venues/stadiums

-The 2025 Rugby Championship will see a game held in the Northern Hemisphere for the first time as Argentina "host" South Africa.
+The 2025 Rugby Championship saw a game held in the Northern Hemisphere for the first time as Argentina "host" South Africa.

 • Argentina: Estadio José Amalfitani, Twickenham Stadium